Reece Place Falls

 When plans for the forest were first announced, the press releases stated the land contains 25 waterfalls!
 If it does, they are very well hidden.
-The best known ones up to this point are East Fork Falls, Reece Place Falls, and Graveley Falls (aka Gravely Falls and Gravely Mill Falls).
+The best known ones up to this point are East Fork Falls, Reese (Reece) Place Falls, and Gravley Falls (aka Graveley Falls and Gravely Mill Falls).
 Previous reports and maps indicated the forest would be 8,000 acres and showed a parcel of land across from East Fork Falls that has a Laurel Falls on Laurel Branch.
 The Transylvania County GIS map indicates an 800 acre parcel of land that contains Laurel Branch is not part of Headwaters SF.
 This land is now posted and you can not access Laurel Falls.
 I've already added directions to the 3 known waterfalls and have also included a couple of hikes I've done so far.
 I'll post that and more as I continue to explore.
 There is also a nice waterfall on upper Jane Cantrell Creek, but I'm not sure if I will post directions to it.
 Savvy waterfall folks can pull up a topo and figure out a good way to get to it.
 One thing I will not do is post directions to any sensitive areas like mountain bogs.
-I recently spoke with Peter Barr - trails coordinator and trail builder extraordinair for Conserving Carolina - about trail development in Headwaters and he said "NC Forest Service's first expected development of Headwaters State Forest will be a sustainable trail to Reece Place Falls.
-Timeline for its start and completion, however, has not yet been determined."

 Below are links to destinations I have visited (or revisited) since the forest officially opened.
 Please stay tuned for more!

 Bursted Rock Hike - a 5.2 mile round trip hike to an excellent view

 East Fork Falls - a really nice small waterfall only about 100 yards from the road